History of medicine: European Age of Enlightenment

 During the Age of Enlightenment, the 18th century, science was held in high esteem and physicians upgraded their social status by becoming more scientific.
 The health field was crowded with self-trained barber-surgeons, apothecaries, midwives, drug peddlers, and charlatans.

 Across Europe medical schools relied primarily on lectures and readings.
 The final year student would have limited clinical experience by trailing the professor through the wards.
-Laboratory work was uncommon, and dissections were rarely done because of legal restrictions on cadavers.
+Laboratory work was uncommon, and dissections were rarely done because of legal restrictions on cadavers (though this was sometimes circumvented by illegal body snatching).
 Most schools were small, and only Edinburgh Medical School, Scotland, with 11,000 alumni, produced large numbers of graduates.